RiccardoFoglio/Obsidian-Vault/Computer Network Technologies/Routing.md

 ![[Pasted image 20241127130719.png]]

 Issues:
-- black hole : DoS attack by malicious node advertising impossibly short, non existent routs to attract traffic, which is then discarded
+- black hole : DoS attack by malicious node advertising impossibly short, non existent routes to attract traffic, which is then discarded
 - count to infinity : misalignment of Routing Tables due to slow convergence time of the Distance Vector algorithm and inconsistent information at different nodes
 - bouncing effect : (temporary) Loop caused by inconsistent Routing Tables following a link failure Common Reason: lack of information on the global topology